Sierra Nevada (Spain): Geography

 On the southern side of the range, several long, narrow river valleys lead off towards the south-west, separated by a number of subsidiary ridges.
 On the steeper and craggier northern side, the valleys have less regular orientations.
 This side is dominated by the Rio Genil which starts near Mulhacén and into which many of the other rivers flow.

 Geologically, the range is composed chiefly of soft micaceous schists, sloping steeply to the north, but more gradually to the south and south-east.

 Highest peaks

 Climate

-According to the Köppen climate classification, Sierra Nevada has a Mediterranean climate, with different variations depending on the altitude.
-Above 2500 m the climate is Mediterranean subalpine (Dsc), due to the location's high elevation and low summer precipitation.
-With June and September being around the threshold of 10 C in mean temperature to avoid the subarctic classification, the climate at a slightly lower elevation is continental highland climate.
+According to the Köppen climate classification, Sierra Nevada has a Mediterranean climate (Csa/Csb), with different variations depending on the altitude.
+Above 2500 m the climate is subarctic (Dsc), due to the location's high elevation and low summer precipitation.
+With June and September being around the threshold of 10 C in mean temperature to avoid the subarctic classification, the climate at a slightly lower elevation is humid continental (Dsa/Dsb).
 At an elevation slightly lower than that classification area; where February means average above -3 C; it falls into the normal cool-summer mediterranean classification transitioning with the hot-summer variety in surrounding lowland areas.
 This renders Sierra Nevada's climate a highland cooled-down variety of a typical mediterranean climate.
-Summer and winter daytime temperatures are some 12° C cooler than found in Granada, differences that are even greater in spring as Sierra Nevada takes longer to approach the short summers.
+Summer and winter daytime temperatures are some 12 °C lower than found in Granada, differences that are even greater in spring as Sierra Nevada takes longer to approach the short summers.
 In May daytime highs in Sierra Nevada are around 4 C with Granada having an average of 24 C. The yearly temperature of 3.9 C at the ski station of Pradollano is in stark contrast to Granada's 15.7 C and coastal Málaga's 18.5 C.